pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 [Create and Use Usage Plans with API Keys]( https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html).

-## Configuring API Gateway Custom Domains and SSL using Route53 and ACM
+## Configuring AWS API Gateway Custom Domains and SSL using Route53 and ACM

-API Gateway will automatically provision and assign a domain name, URL that contains the stage, and SSL support.
+AWS API Gateway will automatically provision and assign a domain name, URL that contains the stage, and SSL support.
 It will look something like `https://no90ji5v23.execute-api.us-west-2.amazonaws.com/stage/`.
 The host portion of the URL refers to an API endpoint which can be edge-optimized or regional.